stockviz/plutons/README.md

 Works mostly because it side-steps some steep drawdowns.
 However, when the same was tested on [NIFTY/INDIA-VIX](vix-adjusted-momentum-INDIA.R.md), it under-performed buy-and-hold.
 And [adding an SMA(50) layer](vix-adjusted-momentum-and-SMA-INDIA.R.ipynb) only makes it worse.

 ### [Getting to "real" returns](inflation-adjusted-returns.R.ipynb)
 Inflation tends to vary widely through time.
 To see what "real", i.e., after inflation, returns are, the rate of inflation needs to be subtracted from gross returns.
+Also, [charting historical inflation](cpi-inflaiton-world-bank.ipynb)

 ### Yield curves!
 [Zero-coupon yields vs. Sovereign bond index yields](zero-coupon.vs.bond-yeilds.R.ipynb)\